vigji/python-cimec-2023/README.md

 The course will be organized in 4 modules.
 Each module comprises three lectures, two hours each, that will mix frontal lectures and hands-on parts to work on in pairs (peer coding).
 At the end of each module there will be an assigment, and a time slot to ask questions on the lectures and the assignment.
 Material will be available before the lectures using GitHub, and assignments automatically scored using GitHub Classroom.

-A temptative schedule for each module could be:
+A schedule for each module could be:

 - Week 0:
-    - Lecture x.0 (temptative: 17:00-19:00)
+    - Lecture x.0 (tentative: 17:00-19:00)
-    - Lecture x.1 (temptative: 17:00-19:00)
+    - Lecture x.1 (tentative: 17:00-19:00)
 - Week 1:
-    - Lecture x.2. (temptative: 17:00-19:00)
+    - Lecture x.2. (tentative: 17:00-19:00)
-    - Office hours. (temptative: 17:00-19:00)
+    - Office hours. (tentative: 17:00-19:00)

 ## Syllabus (draft)
-Temptative syllabus for the course.
+Syllabus for the course.
 Ideally, its incremental nature should ensure that each core concept that is introduced is then revisited and expanded on in every new lecture.

 ---